Panagia Eikosifoinissa Monastery: The Monastery

 Today the Monastery is female and has 23 nuns.
 It celebrates the memory of the first founder of Saint Germanos and the two Constantinople officials Nikolaos and Neophytos, on November 22 and the following day the memory of its second founder, Saint Dionysios, Patriarch of Constantinople.
 It also celebrates on August 15, in Dormition of Theotokos, on September 14, in memory of the Exaltation of the Holy Cross and on November 21, in memory of Presentation of the Theotokos.
-In front of the Monastery there is the monument of the 172 Nuns who were slaughtered by the Turks in 1507.
+In front of the Monastery there is the monument of the 172 monks who were slaughtered by the Turks in 1507.

 In 2011, after actions of the Metropolis of Drama, part of the holy Relic of Saint Dionysios (second founder of the Monastery) was returned from Bulgaria.
 The relic was stolen during the Bulgarian Occupation, along with many other relics that remain today in Sofia (at the Center for Slavo-Byzantine Studies Ivan Dujev and the National History Museum of Bulgaria).
 Also, in 2016, with the contribution of the Archdiocese of America, a rare manuscript New Testament of 674 pages, written in the 9th century, which had been stolen in 1917 by the Bulgarians and had ended up at the Lutheran School of Theology in Chicago in the U.S., was returned to the Monastery .P.A.
 It is the world's oldest complete manuscript of the New Testament.